 With back button focus, you separate the two functions of focusing and taking the photo.
 Autofocus is assigned to a button on the back of the camera, and the shutter button simply takes the shot.

-If you have single shot autofocus selected as your AF method, pressing the back button will focus once, just liked a half-press of the shutter button before.
+If you have single-shot autofocus selected as your AF method, pressing the back button will focus once, just like a half-press of the shutter button before.
 It doesn’t matter whether you press the back button and release it, or continue to hold down the back button, it will only focus once on the selected AF area.

 Why Should You Use Back Button Focus?

-I’ve seen the skeptical look on people’s faces in my workshops when I tell them about this, so if it’s your first time hearing about the technique I can imagine you might feel a bit uncertain about it.
-On the face if it, pressing two buttons instead of one just sounds more complicated.
-Bare with me though, because there are many good reasons why the majority of professional photographers use this technique.
-In fact I would bet that the vast majority of people who try this technique will never go back to the old half-press method afterwards, as long as they dedicate a necessary, but small amount of time to adjusting to it.
+I’ve seen the sceptical look on people’s faces in my workshops when I tell them about this, so if it’s your first time hearing about the technique I can imagine you might feel a bit uncertain about it.
+On the face of it, pressing two buttons instead of one just sounds more complicated.
+Bear with me though, because there are many good reasons why the majority of professional photographers use this technique.
+In fact, I would bet that the vast majority of people who try this technique will never go back to the old half-press method afterwards, as long as they dedicate a necessary, but a small amount of time to adjusting to it.